Rushing to file your taxes? Don’t rely on AI for help, plus other last-minute tips

 If you expect a refund and want to get it within the typical 21-day window after you file, provide the IRS with your direct deposit information on your tax return for the account of your choice (e.g., bank account, retirement account, prepaid debit card or mobile payment app).

-You may even split your refund across up to three accounts by filling out Form 8888.
+You may split your refund across up to three accounts by filling out Form 8888.
+As of April 3, the average refund paid was $3,462.

 If you don’t provide deposit information, you’ll get a letter from the IRS asking for it within 30 days of processing your return, per the National Association of Tax Professionals.